 By Lorna Thomas

 Unless trends change, the remaining 250 Chacma baboons of the Cape South Peninsula face extinction within 10 years.

-Baboons lived in Cape Town’s surrounding hills and plains long before their human neighbours took up residence.
-Conflict escalated as urban development encroached on baboon habitat bringing them into ever closer contact with man.
+Baboons lived in Cape Town’s surrounding hills and plains long before their human neighbors took up residence.
+The conflict escalated as urban development encroached on baboon habitat bringing them into ever closer contact with man.

 Briefly, problems arise when the primates seek human food, in the process causing destruction to property.